yutao3/LISTER/README.md

 ## License

+This repository is dual-licensed under:

+Apache License 2.0 (a permissive open-source license), and ESA Software Community License – Weak Copyleft (as required by Section 4.2 of the ESA contract).

+You may choose to use this software under either license.
-This repository’s license is provided in `LICENSE` (if absent, the authors retain all rights).
+Both license texts are provided in the repository (LICENSE.Apache-2.0 and LICENSE.ESA-Community-Weak-Copyleft).
-Third‑party components retain their original licenses.
-Please consult each linked project for details.
+Third-party components retain their original licenses; please refer to the respective linked projects for details.

 ---